For most of history, many of our faith practices involved rhythms that were hard to escape.

 Church bells marked the day.
 Communities gathered regularly.
 While silence – a commodity, today, we seek out via paid retreats – was just simply, well… there.

-The result is prayer often becomes something we mean to return to.
-Scripture becomes something we consume in passing.
-While reflection is a habit we postpone until there’s more time – which rarely comes.
+While reflection is a habit we postpone until there’s more time – which, unsurprisingly, rarely comes.

 Below, we’ll take a look at the 10 most valuable Christian apps currently out there, what makes them special, and who they’re best suited to.